Nursing Madonna: Late Middle Ages and decline

-Most late medieval paintings are smaller devotional panels containing only the two essential figures (sometimes plus small angels).
-But the nursing Virgin is sometimes the centre of a sacra conversazione with saints, and perhaps donor portraits.
+Most Late Mediaeval paintings are smaller devotional panels containing only the two essential figures, sometimes with small angels.
+But the Nursing Madonna is sometimes the centre of a sacra conversazione with various saints, and perhaps donor portraits.

-In Dutch and Flemish Renaissance painting, especially in Antwerp, variants of the newly-popular subject of the Holy Family (a Virgin and Child with Saint Joseph) with a breastfeeding Virgin appeared in the early 16th century; Joos van Cleve painted many of these.
-These were on small devotional panels for the homes of the prosperous rather than churches.
-Several compositions were copied by different artists, probably done from drawings passed around.
+In Dutch and Flemish Renaissance painting, especially in Antwerp, variants of the newly-popular subject of the Holy Family (a Virgin and Child with Saint Joseph) with a Nursing Madonna appeared in the early 16th century; Joos van Cleve painted many of these.
+These were on small devotional panels for the homes of the rich rather than churches.
+Several compositions were copied by different artists, probably from drawings passed around.
 Drawing on a passage by Ludolph of Saxony, the subject could also be turned into a Rest on the Flight into Egypt, with the attraction of a landscape background.
-Joseph might be shown close to Mary, or as a small figure foraging in the background, as Gerard David's painting does.
+Saint Joseph might be shown close to the Virgin, or as a small figure foraging in the background, as Gerard David's painting does.
 Sometimes the Virgin is breastfeeding while riding on the back of the ass, as early as a 12th-century miniature in Saint Catherine's Monastery, Mount Sinai.

 Another composition from the same Flemish milieu, mostly found on the cheaper support of linen rather than panel, appears to have been connected with devotions to the Immaculate Conception.
-This just shows a Virgin, looking down, and Child.
+This just shows the Virgin, looking down, and the Child.

-Another type of depiction, also deprecated after Trent, showed Mary baring her breast in a traditional gesture of female supplication to Christ when asking for mercy for sinners in Deesis or Last Judgement scenes.
+Another type of depiction, also less popular after Trent, showed Mary baring her breast in a traditional gesture of female supplication to Christ when asking for his mercy upon sinners in a Deësis or Last Judgement scene.
 A good example is the fresco at S. Agostino in San Gimignano, by Benozzo Gozzoli, painted to celebrate the end of the plague.

-The nursing Virgin survived into the Baroque some depictions of the Holy Family, by El Greco for example, and narrative scenes such as the Rest on the Flight into Egypt, for example by Orazio Gentileschi (versions in Birmingham and Vienna).
+The Nursing Madonna survived into the Baroque; examples include some depictions of the Holy Family, by El Greco for example, and narrative scenes such as the Rest on the Flight into Egypt, for example by Orazio Gentileschi (versions in Birmingham and Vienna).

 Lactatio Bernardi

-A variant, known as the Lactation of St Bernard (Lactatio Bernardi in Latin, or simply Lactatio) is based on a miracle or vision concerning St Bernard of Clairvaux where the Virgin sprinkled milk on his lips (in some versions he is awake, praying before an image of the Madonna, in others asleep).
-In art he usually kneels before a Madonna Lactans, and as Jesus takes a break from feeding, the Virgin squeezes her breast and he is hit with a squirt of milk, often shown travelling an impressive distance.
-The milk was variously said to have given him wisdom, shown that the Virgin was his mother (and that of mankind generally), or cured an eye infection.
+A variant, known as the Lactation of St Bernard (Lactatio Bernardi in Latin, or simply Lactatio) is based on a miracle or apparition to Saint Bernard of Clairvaux, wherein the Virgin sprinkled her milk on his lips (some versions show him awake in prayer before an image of the Madonna, while others have him asleep).
+He usually kneels before a Madonna Lactans, and as the Child Jesus takes a break from feeding, the Virgin squeezes her breast and the saint is hit with a squirt of the holy milk, often shown travelling an impressive distance.
+The milk was variously said to have given him wisdom, shown that the Virgin was also his spiritual mother (and to mankind in general), or cured an eye infection.
 In this form the Nursing Madonna survived into Baroque art, and sometimes the Rococo, as in the high altar at Kloster Aldersbach.